-Teachers selected as a TRT spend part of the summer working side-by-side with park rangers performing various duties such as developing materials for the 1st Tule Lake Unit Youth Summit which will be held in conjunction with the Tule Lake Pilgrimage
+Teachers selected as a TRT spend part of the summer working side-by-side with park rangers performing various duties such as developing new education materials for the Tule Lake Unit.

 The TRT program provides a stipend, and 3 graduate credit hours through University of Colorado, Denver.
 Teachers will also gain new national park knowledge and experiences that they can bring into their classrooms to engage students, faculty, and staff in lessons and activities that relate to the Tule Lake Unit and other national park sites.